nodejscn/node-api-cn/n-api/return_values.md

-All of the N-API functions share the same error handling pattern.
+All of the Node-API functions share the same error handling pattern.
 The return type of all API functions is `napi_status`.

 The return value will be `napi_ok` if the request was successful and